wavefrontHQ/docs/pages/doc/tracing_basics.md

 ## Trace Sampling and Storage

 A large-scale web application can produce a high volume of traces.
 Many traces might be reported every minute, and each trace might consist of many spans, each with many tags.
-You normally limit the volume of trace data by specifying a [sampling strategy](trace_data_sampling.html).
+You normally limit the volume of trace data using a [sampling strategy](trace_data_sampling.html).

-A sampling strategy helps you keep the volume of trace data manageable, and can help to reduce your costs.
+A sampling strategy helps you keep the volume of trace data manageable, and can help reduce costs.
 Your costs are calculated based on the number of spans you store in Wavefront.
 You can configure Wavefront to keep spans in storage for 7 or 30 days.

-Wavefront supports several [ways to set up sampling](trace_data_sampling.html#ways-to-set-up-sampling).
+Wavefront supports several [ways to specify sampling strategies](trace_data_sampling.html#ways-to-set-up-sampling).
 You can choose the way the best fits your use case.

-You can [monitor](wavefront_monitoring.html) your span storage by checking the following metrics.
+You can [monitor](wavefront_monitoring.html#using-internal-metrics-to-optimize-performance) your span storage by checking the following internal metrics.
 If you have set up sampling, these metrics report the number of spans after sampling takes place:
 <table width="100%">
 <colgroup>
 <col width="50%"/>